josev2046/SpecTape-Prototype/README.md

 ## The vision

-**SpecTape** is an exploration of "slow photography" through the lens of 1980s computing nostalgia.
+**SpecBooth** is an exploration of "slow photography" through the lens of 1980s computing nostalgia.

-In an era of instant, high-definition photography, SpecTape forces the user to wait.
+In an era of instant, high-definition photography, SpecBooth forces the user to wait.
 It recreates the visceral, tactile, and often anxious experience of loading software from a cassette tape on a ZX Spectrum.

 **The core loop:**
 1.  **Capture:** The user takes a photo.